اثيوبيا تنجح بإنتاج الكهرباء من سد النهضة اليوم

 Mr. Abiy has said that he wants to unify the country by increasing the federal government’s power and minimizing the autonomy of regional governments.
 But Tigray has openly resisted, and other regions and ethnic groups are uneasy with Mr. Abiy’s push for centralization.

 The relationship between the two sides has been tense since 2018, when Mr. Abiy came to power in Ethiopia following nearly three decades of T.P.L.F.-dominated rule.
-The tensions erupted into open conflict in September after Tigray defied the federal government by going ahead with regional , which had been postponed in other parts of Ethiopia because of the coronavirus pandemic.
+The tensions erupted into open conflict in September after Tigray defied the federal government by going ahead with regional parliamentary elections, which had been postponed in other parts of Ethiopia because of the coronavirus pandemic.
 Ethiopian lawmakers voted to cut funding to the region in October, incensing Tigray leaders.

 ADVERTISEMENT